-In the Shadow of 10,000 Hills by Jennifer Haupt deftly weaves together the journeys of three women from vastly divers backgrounds who are searching for family and personal peace in post-genocide Rwanda.
-At the hear of this novel that bestselling author Wally Lamb calls “an evocative page turner” is the discovery of grace when there can be no forgiveness.
+In the Shadow of 10,000 Hills by Jennifer Haupt deftly weaves together the journeys of three women from vastly diverse backgrounds who are searching for family and personal peace in post-genocide Rwanda.
+At the heart of this novel that bestselling author Wally Lamb calls “an evocative page turner” is the discovery of grace when there can be no forgiveness.

 Both authors will be present for a discussion, Q&A, and signing.
 All are welcome!

 We're hosting a Book Sale Fundraiser benefiting Benjamin Franklin Elementary!
 Joining us are fantastic children's book authors Dana Sullivan, A.L.
 Collins, Michaele Razi, and Kevin John Scott, with 20% of all sales going to the school's library fund.

 February 23rd is the Annihilation movie release date! iPic Theaters is showing Annihilation at 7:45 pm on 2/23 and I just got my ticket!
 Anyone up for a 6:30-7:30 pm book talk/discussion before the movie?
 Last I checked there were still spots left for the 7:45 showing!
 If you haven’t read it you still can… it is only 195 pages:)

 We are incredibly excited to be launching Kevin John Scott for his book launch!

 Join our own A.L.
 Collins as she launches her new new middle grade book Redworld!